Theranos and other biggest startup frauds of the 21st century that shocked the world

 Other notable startup frauds

-While the aforementioned cases are startup frauds in recent times, other examples of corporate scams include Satyam Computer Ltd, (India) where founder B Ramalinga Raju his brothers and seven others were convicted for seven years for fraud of over INR 7,000 crores (around USD 84.65 billion).
+While the aforementioned cases are startup frauds in recent times, other examples of corporate scams include Satyam Computer Ltd, (India) where founder B Ramalinga Raju his brothers and seven others were convicted for seven years for fraud of over USD 84.65 billion.

 In the Enron (USA) case, the company was slammed with a lawsuit worth USD 40 billion.
 Meanwhile, WorldCom, Freddie Mac and Wirecard, too, are other such companies which were associated with big frauds worth billions of dollars that shook the business world globally.